Another view of a busy Christmas market in Halstead during the 1970s

 Halstead derives its name from the Old English word 'heald' meaning a sloping hillside and 'stede' a place of shelter.
 Archaeological evidence indicates that Halstead has been occupied since the early Bronze Age.
 The sites of Iron Age and Roman settlements, including a villa, were discovered in the vicinity of Greenstead Hall, where Saxon pottery was also found.

-The Halstead Heritage Museum is now open for the 2024 season (click title for details)
+The Halstead Heritage Museum is now open for the 2025 season.
+Click the title for details.

 The society has a comprehensive collection of photographs dating back to the 1800s showing scenes from Halstead and the surrounding district.
 Come along to the Halstead Heritage Museum if you would like to see more.